 Giving out free stuff is another tried-and-true tactic.
 Blankets, scarves, coffee, tea, hot chocolate, or hot cider can all make visitors feel warm and welcome.

 More approaches to reopening, repositioning, and moving forward appear in the November issue of Downtown Idea Exchange.
-Click below to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.
+Click to learn more about Downtown Idea Exchange and other resources for revitalizing downtowns and commercial corridors.